 Therefore a longer flight, which spends hours cruising, burns less fuel per kilometre than a shorter flight that spends minutes in the air.

 For short journeys, a great option is to travel by train or coach as they're much more carbon-efficient.
 As is opting to fly direct instead of bumping through multiple stops to get to your destination.

 Whether a flight takes off with 10 passengers or with 100 it still burns a considerable amount of fuel over its course.
 So the more passengers on a flight, the smaller the emissions per person.

-True, it's difficult to only travel on flights near capacity – and honestly, travellers would likely prefer a spare seat beside them.
+True, it's difficult to only travel on flights near capacity and most travellers would likely prefer a spare seat beside them.
 But another way you can decrease your travel footprint is by booking an economy seat.

-Yup, that humble piece of the plane is up to four times more eco-friendly than one in the pointy end.
+Yup, a seat in that humble piece of the plane is up to 4 times more eco-friendly than one in the pointy end.
 That's because first and business class seats account for more space.
 And more space accounts for a larger portion of the plane's pollution.

 On top of saving some dosh by not bringing checked luggage (well, at least when it comes to low-cost carriers), by lightening the load you bring on board, you're lessening your carbon emissions.

 That's because the heavier the craft, the more fuel is burned to move it.
 This is another reason aeroplanes are moving towards lighter paints and galleys.
 Before you leave, make a packing list and stick to it to avoid overpacking as well as excess fuel use.

 In an effort to encourage frequent flyers to make more sustainable choices, Qantas introduced a new "green" tier for members in early 2022.